musslick/contributor-onboarding/docs/index.md

 However, we will not actually publish the code to PyPi, but rather to the test PyPi server.

 1. The owner of the GitHub repository should first create a PyPi account.
 They then need to create a PyPi API token.
-This token should be stored as a secret in the GitHub repository.

-2. Next they need to add the token to the GitHub secrets.
+2. Next they need to add the token as a secret in the GitHub repository..
    - Navigate to your GitHub repository.
    - Go to `Settings` > `Secrets and variables` > `Actions`.
    - Click `New repository secret`.